 Girls Rock Fox Cities is part of the educational community outreach programming of Chaminade Women’s Chorus.

-Currently applying to be part of the international Girls Rock Camp Alliance (GRCA), the Girls Rock Fox Cities summer program (GRFC) will provide an opportunity for girls and girl-identifying youth ages 13-18 to take part in an opportunity to be represented in rock music, learn from womxn in the industry, and showcase their talents at the end of the 7-week summer program that will run from June 17-July 29, 2018.
+Currently a member of the international Girls Rock Camp Alliance (GRCA), the Girls Rock Fox Cities summer program (GRFC) will provide an opportunity for girls and girl-identifying youth ages 13-18 to take part in an opportunity to be represented in rock music, learn from womxn in the industry, and showcase their talents at the end of the program.

 To contact Girls Rock Fox Cities, please email us at GirlsRockFC@gmail.com!